christophenne/trello2planka/README.md

   * tasks (with limitations, see #5)
   * comments
   * labels
+  * attachments, if configured (needs Trello API config)

+### Configuration

+If you want to optionally import card attachments from Trello, you need to have a Trello API key and token (see https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/#managing-your-api-key).
+Put them into the `config.json` as shown in the `sample-config.json` and set `importOptions.fetchAttachments` to `true`.

 ## Limitations

 * Only one board at a time.
 * For simplicity, users/members are not taken care of at all.
 * Archived lists and cards are not imported, since planka has no archiving feature.
-* Not imported yet: attachments, history/actions
+* Not imported yet: history/actions

 ## Compatibility